SamuelPires1999/dotfiles/README.md

 # dotfiles
-My NeoVim configuration and futurely other dotfiles and confis
+My NeoVim configuration and futurely other dotfiles and configs